prebid/prebid.github.io/adops/line-item-creation.md

 See [Key Values](/adops/key-values.html) for general information about key value pairs.

-### Grouping Line Items
+### Line Item Groups

 If you are [sending all bids](/adops/send-all-vs-top-price.html) to the ad server, you’ll most likely want to group your line items by bidder.
 (In Google Ad Manager this means creating at least one set of orders per bidder, with that bidder’s line items attached to the order.)
 This allows each group to have a set of line items that use the same targeting keywords, all of which include the bidder’s name.
 For example, if you are working with BidderA, all line items within a group would use the key hb_pb_BidderA in the line item’s key-value targeting, and hb_adid_BidderA in the attached creative.

 Depending on your ad server and the number of line items you’re creating, you might need more than one group per bidder.
 For example, suppose you need to create 2000 line items for one bidder.
 If GAM is your ad server, you’re allowed only 450 line items per order, so you will need five orders per bidder to store the 2000 line items, for a total of 25 orders.

-We recommend naming the group to include “Prebid” and the bidder name, and also a number or other identifier if you need more than one group per bidder.
-For example, Prebid - BidderA - 1.
-For [Send Top Price Bid](/adops/send-all-vs-top-price.html) you can omit the bidder name: Prebid - 1.
+We recommend naming the group to include “Prebid”, media type, the bidder name, and also a number or other identifier if you need more than one group per bidder.
+For example, `Prebid - banner - BidderA - 1`.
+For [Send Top Price Bid](/adops/send-all-vs-top-price.html) you can omit the bidder name: `Prebid - banner - 1`.

 ### Line Item Name